This article will break down the adaptive test results page for an individual test, and explain a bit more about what the results you're seeing mean.

-The first information you’re provided with about how you did on an adaptive test are the Summative Results.
+The first information you’re provided with about how you did on an adaptive test is the Summative Results.
 This is a general overview of how you did on this particular adaptive test.

-Percentile: This number shows in what percentile you rank.
-This compares how you did on this particular test with all other students who tested on the same module(s) at your provider level
+Percentile: This number shows in what percentile your rank.
+This compares how you did on this particular test with all other students.

 Questions Asked: The total number of questions you were asked on this test

 Correct Answers: The total number of questions you were asked on this test that you answered correctly

 % Correct: Total Percentage of correct answers out of questions asked.

 Below the Summative Results section is Charts.
 The charts not only provide you with an Overall Indication for the module(s) you tested on, but also the Percentile Ranking, Average Score, and Highest Difficulty for those module(s)

 The Ranks of Fail, Not Good, Good, and Exceptional, are based on surpassing the benchmark on 3 criteria: Percentile Ranking, Average Score, and Highest Difficulty.